 Steps to take

-The following suggestions can help you find a new doctor who's right for you:
+The following suggestions can help you find a new health care provider who's right

-Check each doctor's credentials.
+Check each health care provider's credentials.
 Call your local state medical or osteopathic board.
-It provides basic professional information on virtually every licensed medical or osteopathic doctor in your state.
-The listing includes the medical school the doctor attended and any postgraduate training.
+It gives basic professional information

 What to ask